Best Nikon Z lenses

 |

-In mid-2019, Nikon revealed its standard pro zoom lens, the 24-70mm f/2.8 S. DSLR versions have often struggled to stand out, mainly due to the performance of Canon’s excellent L II version.
+In mid-2019, Nikon introduced its professional standard zoom, the 24-70mm f/2.8 S. Nikon’s DDSLR versions had often struggled to stand out, mainly due to the performance of Canon’s excellent L II version.

-The build quality is high-end with a digital display and shortcut buttons on the front.
+Build quality is high-end, with a digital display and shortcut buttons on the barrel.
 The image quality is very high at all focal lengths and apertures, even if the full aperture is slightly behind.
 Distortion and vignetting are, again, significant but well corrected.
 The AF is relatively fast and quiet.

 Nikon Z 24-70mm f/4 S